DustinThewind505/Node.Js-Practice/README.md

-# Node API 2 Guided Project Starter Code
+# Node API 3 Guided Project

-Guided project starter code for **Node API 2** module.
+Guided project for **Node API** module 3.

-In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and cover how to use `Express Routers` to break up the application to make it more maintainable.
+In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and learn to use and create `Express Middleware`.

 ## Prerequisites

-- a REST client like [insomnia](https://insomnia.rest/download/) or [Postman](https://www.getpostman.com/downloads/) installed.
+- A REST client like [Insomnia](https://insomnia.rest/download/) or [Postman](https://www.getpostman.com/downloads/) installed.

 ## Project Setup

+- [ ] import this repository into your account.
-- [ ] fork and clone this repository.
+- [ ] clone your version of the repository.
-- [ ] **CD into the folder** where you cloned **your fork**.
+- [ ] **CD into the folder** where you cloned the repository.
 - [ ] type `npm i` to download dependencies.

-Please follow along as the instructor builds the API step by step.
+Please follow along as the instructor creates and adds `middleware` to the API step by step.